Wine and Chocolate Pairings You Should Try At Least Once

-It’s the season of romance and love, but Cupid can drop the bow.
-With Rieslings, cabs, and merlots filling Valentine’s Day wishes, it just takes some wine-friendly chocolates to send hearts aflutter.
-Pairing a fine vintage wine and delicious chocolate can be exciting.
-But the wrong match can displease both refined and unrefined tastebuds.
+Do chocolate and wine go together?
+Absolutely!
+Pairing a fine vintage wine with delicious chocolate can be an exciting experience.
+But the wrong match can displease both refined and unrefined taste buds.
 Like anything in life, the key is balance.

 Both wine and chocolate contain flavanols, which belong to a family of polyphenolic compounds that have significant antioxidant and anti-inflammatory properties.